Loss, Longing, and Letting Go

 Whether you’ve lost a person, a relationship, or a sense of who you were supposed to be — it matters.

-It’s about giving shape to something that’s been living inside you for a long time — and learning how to carry it with compassion.
+It’s about giving shape to something that’s lived inside you for too long — and learning how to carry it with care.

 What Healing Looks Like Here